ElucidataInc/polly-docs/docs/Getting Started/Your Workspaces2.md

 ## What are workspaces?

 Polly workspaces allow you to  declutter and organize your data in a folder system of choice.
-This can be accessed by clicking on the *Workspaces* card.
+This can be accessed by clicking on the *Workspaces* icon in the side panel.

 ![Homepage](../img/Workspace/Pollyhomepage.png) <p align=center>**Figure 1.** Polly Homepage</p>

 To access workspaces,

-1. Click on the workspace card:
-Click on the side bar to view workspaces: Workspace card view:
+1. Click on the workspace icon in the sidebar to view your workspace, or click on the new workspace icon at the top to create a new workspace.

 ![](../img/Workspace/workspacee.png) <p align=center>**Figure 2.** Workspace Cardview</p>